def-know-how-to-code-trust/MachineLearning/README.md

 The streamlit application is "FP32Pred_app.py"

-I Have also included the Slides i intended to use for presentation earlier on and a detailed report that i wrote up.
+I Have also included the Slides I intended to use for the presentation earlier on and a detailed report that I wrote up.

+The original dataset is taken from https://www.kaggle.com/datasets/michaelbryantds/cpu-and-gpu-product-data